Factbox: How Australia's carbon pricing scheme works

 The transformation of the energy sector is forecast to drive around A$100 billion in investment in the renewables sector over the period to 2050, the government says.

-A Clean Energy Finance Corporation has been created to invest A$10 billion into the commercialization of renewable energy and energy.
+A Clean Energy Finance Corporation has been created to invest A$10 billion into the commercialisation of renewable energy and energy.

 A Clean Technology Program worth A$1.2 billion will give grants for manufacturers to install new equipment to save energy costs and cut pollution.